zulip/zulip/help/setting-up-zulip-for-a-class.md

   allowed to post.
 - **#staff (private)**: For discussions among course staff.
 - **#general**: For random topics, e.g. students forming study groups.
-- A stream for each **lecture** or **unit**, e.g. “Lecture 1: Course intro” or “Unit 3: Sorting algorithms”.
+- A channel for each **lecture** or **unit**, e.g. “Lecture 1: Course intro” or “Unit 3: Sorting algorithms”.
-- A stream for each **section**/**tutorial group** (e.g. “Section 1”)
+- A channel for each **section**/**tutorial group** (e.g. “Section 1”)

 !!! tip ""

-    You can start by creating streams for just the first few lectures/units at this point.
-When you create a new stream, you will be able to copy stream membership from existing streams.
+    You can start by creating channels for just the first few lectures/units at this point.
+When you create a new channel, you will be able to copy channel membership from existing channels.

 A few notes:

-- Small classes may need just one discussion stream for all lectures.
+- Small classes may need just one discussion channel for all lectures.
-- If you are [using a single Zulip organization][separate-orgs] for more than one class, all stream names should be prefixed with the name of the class, e.g. “CS101 > Lecture 1: Course intro”.
+- If you are [using a single Zulip organization][separate-orgs] for more than one class, all channel names should be prefixed with the name of the class, e.g. “CS101 > Lecture 1: Course intro”.

 [separate-orgs]: /help/setting-up-zulip-for-a-class#do-i-need-a-separate-zulip-organization-for-each-class